Excel Create Database (Table of Contents)

 Data Entering to Create Excel Database

-Data entering is the main aspect while you are trying to create a database in Excel.
+Data entering is the main aspect while creating a database in Excel.

-Suppose this is the data thatq1 you are going to use as an employee database.
+Suppose this is the data thatq1 you will use as an employee database.

-I have added the first few Employee ID’s.
-Say D01, D02, D03 and then dragged the remaining till row 12 using Fill Handle.
+I have added the first few Employee IDs.
+Say D01, D02, and D03, then drag the remaining until row 12 using Fill Handle.
 Column second onwards contains the general employee information like First Name, Last Name, Designation, and Salary.
-Filthis informationon in cells manually as per your details.
-Make sure the Salary column format is applied to all the cells in the column (Otherwise, this database may cause an error while using).
+Fil this information in cells manually as per your details.
+Ensure the Salary column format is applied to all the cells in the column (Otherwise, this database may cause an error while using it).

 Entering Correct Data

 It is always good to enter the correct data.
 Make sure there is no space in your data.
-When I say no other blanks, it covers the column cells, which are not blank as well.
+When I say no other blanks, it covers the column cells, which are also not blank.
 Try to the utmost that no data cells are blank.
-If you don’t have any information available with you, prefer to put NA over a blank cell.
+If you don’t have any information available, you prefer to put NA over a blank cell.
 It’s also important to make the right input to the right column.

 See the screenshot below:

-Suppose,uy as shown in the image above, you wrongly interchanged the column inputs. i.e. you have mentioned Designation under Last Name and Last Name under Designation, which is a serious drop-back when you are thinking of this as a master employee data for your organization.
+Suppose,uy as shown in the image above, you wrongly interchanged the column inputs. i.e., you have mentioned Designation under Last Name and Last Name under Designation, which is a serious drop-back when you think of this as master employee data for your organization.
 It may mislead some of your conclusions.

-Suppose you have added a correct entry, but at the 2nd row after the last row (i.e. one row is left blank).
+Suppose you have added a correct entry, but at the 2nd row after the last row (i.e., one row is left blank).
 It is also not recommended to do so.
-It is a breakdown for your data.
-See screenshot given below:
+It is a breakdown of your data.
+See the screenshot given below:

-As you can see, there is one row left blank after row no. 12 ( second last row of the dataset) and added one new row, which is not recommended.
-On similar lines, you should not leave any blank column in the database.
+As you can see, one row is left blank after row no. 12 (the second last row of the dataset) and added one new row, which is not recommended.
+Similarly, it would be best to leave no blank columns in the database.

 Let’s see the screenshot below:

-All the Rows are called Record in Excel Database.
+All the Rows are called Records in Excel Database.

 Every Column is a Field in Excel Database